Compiled by the Road Trip Alberta team

 With six campsites available, if you’re looking for free camping in Alberta, this location is worth exploring.
-It’s near Jessie Lake and has quick access to the Jessie Lake Trail, a light traffic loop that’s ideal for a stroll.
-Plus, there are fishing areas available, if you’d rather kick back.
+It’s near Jessie Lake and has quick access to the Jessie Lake Trail, a light traffic loop ideal for a stroll.
+Plus, there are fishing areas available if you’d rather kick back.

 Steveville Campground (Duchess)

 The campsites are large, rustic, and not far from Red Deer River.
 Just keep in mind that cell service is practically non-existent.
-Additionally, take care if you bring pets, as there are rattlesnakes around
+Additionally, take care if you bring pets, as rattlesnakes are around.

 Cactus Corner (Hanna)

 If you’re travelling across Alberta and need to rest for a night, Cactus Corner can be a great choice.
 It’s a small selection of sites just off of the Flying J. While it’s close to civilization, it’s far enough away from the highway that traffic noise isn’t an issue.
 Plus, you have access to water at the Flying J, as well as garbage cans, picnic tables, and more.